Skip to content

 The walker (emit/walk.py)

-emit_tree(env, api, project_context, package_path, available_models) walks the parser tree and emits one base file per node.
+emit_tree(env, api, project_context, package_path, available_models, *, shape, mount_relpath) walks the parser tree and emits one base file per node.
 The visitor maintains a small context as it descends:

 • The full breadcrumb of singular collection names (used for naming).